saolsen/saolsen.github.io/_posts/2013-10-03-ironscheme-unity.md

 (clr-static-call Debug Log "log message")
 ```

 You can not directly create a MonoBehavior class from ironscheme so using it in the unity framework is slightly different than using C# or Javascript.
-What  you can do is create ironscheme libraries that can be called from c# and use that concept to create monobehaviors that call scheme code.
+What  you can do is create ironscheme libraries that can be called from csharp and use that concept to create monobehaviors that call scheme code.

 # Evaluating Scheme libraries from csharp